circleci/circleci-docs/jekyll/_cci2/first-steps.md

 order: 2
 ---

-To run your very first CircleCI build on the CircleCI 2.x platform, complete the following steps:
+To run your very first build on CircleCI, complete the following steps:

-1. Go to the [Sign Up](https://circleci.com/signup/) page.
+1. Go to the [Sign Up](https://circleci.com/signup/){:target="_blank"} page.

-2. Click one of the Start buttons on the page to begin logging in or to start the process of allowing CircleCI to access your code on GitHub or Bitbucket.
-To limit CircleCI from accessing your private GitHub repositories, select Public Repos Only from the Start with GitHub menu when you sign up and on every subsequent login.
+2. Click on either **Sign Up with GitHub** or **Sign Up with Bitbucket** to start the authentication process and allow CircleCI to access your code. **Note:** if you are using GitHub you have the option to limit CircleCI, preventing access to your private repositories.
+To do this, use the drop down menu at the side of the Sign Up button, and select Public Repos Only from the list.

 3. Type your GitHub or Bitbucket username, password, and two-factor authorization if applicable, then click Sign In/Login.

 4. Click the Authorize Application or equivalent button.
-The CircleCI Builds Dashboard appears.
+The CircleCI Pipelines Dashboard appears.

-5. Use the Project Setup pages of the CircleCI app to start building your project code.
+5. Use the Add Project page of the CircleCI app to start building your project code.

 ## Next Steps